noisegate/alienware13r3Ubuntu/README.md

 ## How I got my new Alienware 13 r3 OLED laptop working with Ubuntu18.04

 ## DISCLAIMER
-I am not an expert, just desribing how I got it working...
+I Am Not An Expert, just describing how I got it working...

-Just my experience, two days of playing around to get
+ My experience, two days of playing around to get
-18.04 running on new alienware 13 r3 laptop
+18.04 running on new alienware 13 r3 laptop with OLED/touch screen.

 ## in windows:
 did some of the update (BIOS) from windows, then made dualboot